 Sometimes, in the evening, she heard a voice, concealed beneath the wind screen of the bell tower, singing a sad, strange song, as though to lull her to sleep.
 The lines were unrhymed, such as a deaf person can make.

+“Look not at the face, young girl, look at the heart.
+The heart of a handsome young man is often deformed.
+There are hearts in which love does not keep.
 Young girl, the pine is not beautiful; it is not beautiful like the poplar, but it keeps its foliage in winter…”